 Publishers love to share new and interesting data, and it’s part of their best practices to link back to the source of the data.
 If you can provide useful and unique stats, you will be likely to garner links from other websites citing your data.

 Using new and original information to create linkable content is the approach we often take here at Fractl.
 We perform original research (or pull from internal data resources) to produce content that features interesting, new stats.
 Our exclusive research creates linkable content that is covered by hundreds of publishers.
-These data journalism examples from client campaigns also show how we use our stats to create linkable assets.

 Websites often link to the sources of their facts and statistical data.
 When referencing a topic, best practice, or authoritative stance on a topic, publishers often link to information that reinforces their position.
 This is why publishing in-depth guides on specific topics is also a good strategy for creating linkable content.